You Know Why It is Beneficial to Add Dressing to Your Salad

 Table of Contents

 Salads are often celebrated as a nutritious option for maintaining a healthy diet.
 Packed with fresh vegetables, fruits, and other wholesome ingredients, salads offer a plethora of vitamins, minerals, and fibre.
-However, what many people may not realize is that adding dressing to your salad can significantly enhance its nutritional value and flavour as explained by Delhi’s top nutritionist and Dietitian, Avni Kaul, through this blog.
+However, what many people may not realize is that adding dressing to your salad can significantly enhance its nutritional value and flavour as explained by Delhi’s top nutritionist and Dietician, Avni Kaul, through this blog.

 salad dressing diet tips by Avni Kaul